cisco-open/sdwan-lab-deployment-tool/README.md

 - 20 SD-WAN Edges
 - 10 SD-Routing Edges

+The tool requires a minimum of 9 nodes to deploy the topology; therefore, it is not supported on CML-Free.

 ## Appendix - WSL Installation

 To install WSL on your Windows VM or Physical machine.
 Ensure that the HW Virutalization is enabled in the BIOS or VM Defintion.